Today's score

 Stay ahead of ticks in Salisbury Township

-The TickZone app (coming soon) alerts you when Salisbury Township's risk climbs, so protection happens before the bite.
+The TickZone iPhone app alerts you the evening before Salisbury Township's risk spikes, so protection happens before the bite.